What is the strongest natural antibiotic for a tooth infection?

 How dental insurance can help

-Dental emergencies happen.
-Even if you are practicing good dental hygiene and you take care of your teeth, you can still end up with an infected tooth that needs to be dealt with right away.
-Dental insurance can help cover the costs of things such as X-rays, exams, and other treatments, as well as more expensive care like root canals.
+Practicing proper oral hygiene, such as regular brushing, flossing, and mouth rinsing, not only helps prevent dental emergencies but also supports overall oral health.
+However, dental emergencies can still occur, even if you practice good dental hygiene and take care of your teeth.
+If you find yourself with an infected tooth that needs to be treated right away, dental insurance can help cover costs for X-rays, exams, and basic treatments, and, depending on the type of plan, more expensive care like root canals.